SDGforskning/sdg-strings/SDG14_query_topic_WoS.md

 It is possible that this interpretation should be widened to cover research about changes to ecosystems and biodiversity (see also 15.4), but this is not done at present.

 This query consists of 2 phrases.
-Phrase 1 covers research mentioning protected areas and sustainable management approaches.
-Phrase 2 covers research about the restoration, protection, conservation, or management of marine ecosystems.
+Phrase 1/2 covers research mentioning protected areas and sustainable management approaches (if comparing to the action approach: phrases 1 and 2 there are both covered by this phrase.).
+Phrase 3 covers research about the restoration, protection, conservation, or management of marine ecosystems.

-#### Phrase 1
+#### Phrase 1/2

 This phrase covers protected areas and sustainable management approaches.
 The elements of the phrase are: *protected areas/management*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.
 If comparing to the action approach: phrases 1 and 2 there are both covered by this phrase.